 - Understand how to implement a supply chain and supply chain management strategy.

 - Figure out how to use new solutions and teach their employees.

 3. Always Look Ahead

-Just because a manufacturer introduces a new supply chain accelerator to the market doesn't mean innovation stops there.
-That manufacturer is already hard at work on the next automated data collection solution - whether it's online or offline.
-Make sure you and you employees are always ready for the next big thing in data collection.
+Just because a manufacturer introduces a new supply chain accelerator to the market doesn’t mean innovation stops there.
+That manufacturer is already hard at work on the next automated data collection solution – whether it’s online or offline.
+Make sure you and your employees are always ready for the next big thing in data collection.